CASTELLI CARE GUIDE

-How you wash, dry and care for your Castelli cycling kit has a big influence on how well it will perform and how long it will last.
-So read on to keep that unfair advantage for as long as possible.
+How you wash, dry and care for your Castelli cycling kit will greatly influence how well it will perform and how long it will last.
+So, read on to keep that unfair advantage for as long as possible.

-Castelli cycling kit has been specially developed to meet the needs of professional athletes at the highest level of the sport.
-Whether pushing through the pain barrier in the cold and sleet of Belgium in March, or sweating it out in the heat of southern France in July, Castelli allows you to perform at your very best.
+Castelli cycling kit has been especially developed to meet the needs of professional athletes at the highest level of the sport.
+Whether you're pushing through the pain barrier in the cold and sleet of Belgium in March, or sweating it out in the heat of southern France in July, Castelli kit will allow you to perform at your very best.

-In creating garments that will maximise your performance in any conditions from hot or cold to wet or even snowy conditions Castelli select the latest materials, fabrics and barrier technologies -- these technologies require sympathetic care so not to damage the wicking, waterproof, or sun protective properties.
+To create garments that will maximise your performance in any conditions, whether hot or cold, wet or even snowy, Castelli uses the latest materials, fabrics and barrier technologies.
+These technologies require sympathetic care to prevent damage to the wicking, waterproof, or sun protective properties.